Jezreeldequina/flowtheory_framework/README.md

 # flowtheory_framework
-motion is the fundamental nature of reality itsel
+motion is the fundamental nature of reality itself